JonJup/Master-Thesis/04_Document/Readme.md

-This folder contains the Tex files and pdf-document of the Thesis.
+This folder contains the Tex files and the pdf-document of the Thesis.
 It also contains the BibTex bibliography file.